ricohapi/theta-plugin-sdk/README.md

 * This SDK is a plug-in sample project of Android&trade; Studio.
 * This SDK just implements shooting picture function via WebAPI.
 You can modify this sample project to create your own plug-in.
-* This SDK imports ([RICOH THETA Plug-in Library](https://github.com/ricohapi/theta-plugin-library)) which provides support features to develop plug-in.
+* This SDK imports [RICOH THETA Plug-in Library](https://github.com/ricohapi/theta-plugin-library) which provides support features to develop plug-in.
+* See also [theta-api-specs](https://github.com/ricohapi/theta-api-specs/tree/main/ricoh-theta-plugin) for API references of development plugin.

 <a name="how_to_use"></a>
 ## How to Use